yangkang98/dgl/apps/life_sci/README.md

 ### Requirements

+DGL-LifeSci should work on

+* all Linux distributions no earlier than Ubuntu 16.04
+* macOS X
+* Windows 10

 DGL-LifeSci requires python 3.6+, DGL 0.4.3+ and PyTorch 1.2.0+.

 Additionally, we require `RDKit 2018.09.3` for cheminformatics.
 We recommend installing it with